flucoma/flucoma-pd/QuickStart.md

 ## Known issues:
 - there is no help - use the max help system for now for parameter names etc.
-- buffers don't work.
+- buffers are mono only for now (so mnf stuff won't do anything useful)
 - fluidgain~ doesn't work because it doesn't allow pointer aliasing, which we cannot explictly avoid in pd.
-- pd is single threaded.
+- pd is single threaded so doing buffer ops will do bad things to realtime audio.